Weird Food and Drinks.

 52. Airline Food.
 We have to eat this stuff whenever we go abroad.
 Is it really food?

 Anyway, if you come across these Weird Food or Drinks, say Cheers!

 Thanks to Alexa at 52 Perfect Days for giving me the idea for this post.

 Hope you enjoyed these 52 Travel Tips for Weird Food and Drinks!.

 More Weird and Strange Food Stuff

-Check out more at Extreme Cuisine: The Weird & Wonderful Foods that People Eat, Strange Foods: Bush Meat, Bats, and Butterflies: An Epicurean Adventure Around the World and Andrew Zimmern’s Bizarre World of Food: Brains, Bugs, and Blood Sausage.
+Check out more at Weird Food in the Philippines, Extreme Cuisine: The Weird & Wonderful Foods that People Eat, Strange Foods: Bush Meat, Bats, and Butterflies: An Epicurean Adventure Around the World and Andrew Zimmern’s Bizarre World of Food: Brains, Bugs, and Blood Sausage.